testit-tms/api-client-dotnet/docs/TestPlansApi.md

 <a id="addtestpointswithsections"></a>
 # **AddTestPointsWithSections**
-> void AddTestPointsWithSections (string id, ApiV2ProjectsProjectIdWorkItemsSearchPostRequest apiV2ProjectsProjectIdWorkItemsSearchPostRequest = null)
+> void AddTestPointsWithSections (string id, WorkItemSelectModel workItemSelectModel = null)

 Add test-points to TestPlan with sections